 In this configuration, the Desktop Password Reset Assistant communicates to the Identity server to retrieve the user challenge questions and to validate the responses.
-After a successful authentication, the IBM Security Verify Governance Identity Manager generates password change, password reset, or password unlock commands to each account owned by the user.
+After a successful authentication, the IBM Security Verify Governance generates password change, password reset commands to each account owned by the user.